 I will try making the modern US AFV after a long absence.
 I wonder if I can call it Hobby Boss’s Sea Dragon.
-It will be pretty large size when it is completed.
+It will be pretty large in size when it is completed.
 This model has too many parts and has interrupted assembly several times in the past.
 Recently it began to shape.

 The caterpillar is difficult to assemble.
 It’s a snap-in connection caterpillar, but it does not fit well.
-I think I’m ignoring the merit of the movable caterpillar and arranging them in one line and roll up at a breath.
+I think I’m ignoring the merit of the movable caterpillar and arranging them in one line and roll up in a breath.

 The assembly of the caterpillar is unexpectedly difficult.
 Parts were badly fitted and could not be rolled up as a movable belt.
-As usual with the pouring adhesive, roll the track belt all at once, it is possible to adjust the length the front side, the front part of the caterpillar is mostly hidden by the side fender.
+As usual with the pouring adhesive, roll the track belt all at once, it is possible to adjust the length of the front side, the front part of the caterpillar is mostly hidden by the side fender.

 Perhaps I might have made a mistake somewhere, there are gaps and steps at the upper and lower joint line.
-I fixed it with putty, but maybe I had not had any difficulty if I checked more careful inspection in advance.
+I fixed it with putty, but maybe I had not had any difficulty if I checked a more careful inspection in advance.
 It is a regrettable part, though it might become less noticeable if the surface treatment is done well, and camouflage is painted.

 Because the strength of the AFV frame became weak, the rear hatch got stuck firmly.
 Inside the paint was done easily, mainly the part visible from the big hatch on the top.
 I used a lot of decals for the interior, it was interesting to improve the appearance.